pulumi/pulumi-docker-containers/README.md

 ## Considerations

 The base and SDK images _do not_ include additional tools you might want to use when running a pulumi provider.
-For example, if you're using the [pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) with [Helm](https://helm.sh/), you'll need to use these images as a base image, or install the `helm` command as part of your CI setup.
+For example, if you're using the [pulumi-kubernetes](https://github.com/pulumi/pulumi-kubernetes) provider with [Helm](https://helm.sh/), you'll need to use these images as a base image, and install `helm` as part of your CI setup.